Skip to content

 These docs are for the not-yet-released v6.

-For v5 docs see https://zsh-abbr.olets.dev
+For v5 docs visit https://zsh-abbr.olets.dev

 Some zsh-abbr commands take a scope parameter.
 There are two supported scopes: session and user.
 Session abbreviations are available in the terminal session they are created in.
 User abbreviations are available in all terminal sessions.